debops/debops/docs/guides/getting-started.rst

    alice@laptop:~/myproject$ ssh server

-After logging in, check if you can run commands using ``sudo`` without a password:
+After logging in, check if you can run commands using :command:`sudo` without a password:

 .. code-block:: console